Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Research from Harvard Business Review found that businesses that respond to leads within an hour are nearly 7x more likely to generate leads.

-The faster you respond, the more likely that visitor is still in a buying or inquiring mindset.
+The quicker you answer, the better the chance that visitor is still focused on buying or asking questions.

 Setting a notification on your phone for WhatsApp or Telegram messages means you’ll rarely miss that window.